 SDN members are able to read all articles online and download the full-issue PDF at no charge.
 In additional, professional and corporate/academic members enjoy the unique benefit of receiving a voucher to redeem for a free printed copy of each new Touchpoint.
 Become a SDN member, or upgrade your community membership to have access to all these benefits!

-“Service Design at Scale” is the feature theme of the upcoming issue of Touchpoint.
-We invite you to become an author of Touchpoint Vol. 9 No. 3 and help to advance the service design field and its practices.
-Submit your abstracts by 15 December 2017.
+“From Design to Implementation” is the feature theme of the upcoming issue of Touchpoint.
+We invite you to become an author and help to advance the service design field and its practices.
+Submit your abstracts until 15 March 2018 (23:59 CET).

 From the early 1990s, Design Thinking has sought to shake up traditional ways of doing business, and foster innovation through creativity and applying a designer’s mindset to business challenges.
 Design Thinking shares quite a lot of DNA with service design.
 Read more about this topic in the new Touchpoint Vol. 8 No. 2!